VOLUME 3 NUMBER 2 / FEBRUARY 2007

 Casanova joins department

 LUBBOCK – Robert Casanova, M.D., has joined TTUHSC as an assistant professor of obstetrics/gynecology.
 He earned his undergraduate degree from Tulane University in New Orleans, and his medical degree from the University of Texas Southwestern Medical School in Austin.
 He completed his internship and residency at John Peter Smith Hospital, Fort Worth.
 He is board certified by the American College of Obstetrics and Gynecology.

 OB/GYN in new location

 EL PASO – Texas Tech Physicians of El Paso, Department of OB/GYN, opened new offices Feb.
 5 on the Northeast side of town at 5229 Sanders.
 They will share the building with Texas Tech Physicians of El Paso, Department of Pediatrics.
 A teen pregnancy clinic also will operate at the site.

 Redman passes specialty exam

-LUBBOCK – Wade Redman, assistant professor of Clinical Lab Science in the School of Allied Health Sciences, passed the Diplomat in Laboratory Management (DLM) specialty exam on Feb.
+LUBBOCK – Wade Redman, assistant professor of Clinical Lab Science in the School of Health Professions, passed the Diplomat in Laboratory Management (DLM) specialty exam on Feb.
 1. Only about 600 individuals in the nation achieve this type of specialty certification, and Redman is the only one in the Lubbock area to complete the certification.

 Fangman certified as coder